Vertical integration: Economic theory

 In economic theory, vertical integration has been studied in the literature on incomplete contracts that was developed by Oliver Hart and his coauthors.
-Consider a seller of an intermediate product that is used by a buyer to produce a final product.
-The intermediate product can only be produced with the help of specific physical assets (e.g., machines, buildings).
-Should the buyer own the assets (vertical integration) or should the seller own the assets (non-integration)?
-Suppose that today the parties have to make relationship-specific investments.
-Since today complete contracts cannot be written, the two parties will negotiate tomorrow about how to divide the returns of the investments.
-Since the owner is in a better bargaining position, he will have stronger incentives to invest.
-Hence, whether vertical integration is desirable or not depends on whose investments are more important.
 Hart's theory has been extended by several authors.
 For instance, DeMeza and Lockwood (1998) have studied different bargaining games, while Schmitz (2006) has introduced asymmetric information into the incomplete contracting setup.
 In these extended models, vertical integration can sometimes be optimal even if only the seller has to make an investment decision.

+German economics commonly refers to the real net output ratio to monitor the fraction of the value chain influenced by the business' vertical integration.